 What is organic?

-Unfortunately, regulatory definitions matter-when it comes to organic, because they define what people can put on their labels.
-In Canada, labelling regulations for cosmetic products fall under the purview of Health Canada, but they do not have guidelines at this time about the terms "organic" or "natural" for personal care products at this time.
-This means that manufacturers and advertisers are free to use this label using their own interpretation of the term.
+Unfortunately, regulatory definitions matter-when it comes to organic because they define what people can put on their labels.
+In Canada, labeling regulations for cosmetic products fall under the purview of Health Canada, but they do not have guidelines at this time about the terms “organic” or “natural” for personal care products at this time.
+This means that manufacturers and advertisers are free to use this label using their interpretation of the term.

 Natural vs. Synthetic Ingredients

 Similar to foods, in cosmetics, natural is not synonymous with safer or better.
-It is not worse either, but each ingredient must be evaluated on its own merit.
-As an example, peppermint, lemon, lime, and lavender are all natural, but can cause irritation, sun sensitivity, or allergic reactions, and are generally considered undesirable.
+It is not worse either, but each ingredient must be evaluated on its merit.
+As an example, peppermint, lemon, lime, and lavender are all-natural, but can cause irritation, sun sensitivity, or allergic reactions, and are generally considered undesirable.

 Does it mean that organic products are bad?

-No, there are likely to be many quality organic products as there are to be with traditional products.
-Organic products should be evaluated on its own merit just as any other cosmetic product should be.
-It's important to understand that in the context of cosmetics, however, the term organic is a marketing term rather than a safety or regulatory term.
+No, there are likely to be as many quality organic products as there are to be with traditional products.
+Organic products should be evaluated on their merit just as any other cosmetic product should be.
+It’s important to understand that in the context of cosmetics; however, the term organic is a marketing term rather than a safety or regulatory term.